-PCI/VGA Palette Snoop It determines whether the MPEG ISA/VGA cards can work with PCI/VGA or not.
+PCI/VGA Palette Snoop It determines whether the MPEG ISA/VESA VGA cards can work with PCI/VGA or not.

-Enabled When PCI/VGA working with MPEG ISA/VGA Card Disabled When PCI/VGA not working with MPEG ISA/VGA Card
+Enabled When PCI/VGA working with MPEG ISA/VESA VGA Card Disabled When PCI/VGA not working with MPEG ISA/VESA VGA Card

 Assign IRQ for VGA When this items is enabled, the system will assign an IRQ for VGA.
-If disabled, VGA occupies no IRQ.
+If this item is disabled, the VGA will not occupy an IRQ; therefore the IRQ of VGA will be released for other usage.

 Assign IRQ for USB When this item is enabled, the system will assign an IRQ for USB.
-If disabled, USB occupies no IRQ.
+If this item is disabled, the USB will not occupy an IRQ; therefore the IRQ of USB will be released for other usage.

 OS Select for DRAM > 64MB This item allows you to access the memory that is over 64MB in OS/2.
-The choice : Non-OS2, OS2
+The choice: Non-OS2, OS2

 Report No FDD For WIN 95 Set this item to Yes, BIOS will report FDD to Win95.
 If in standard CMOS setup, set Drive A to none and set this item to yes.
 Inside Win95, My Computer and File manager Disk(A:) will show Removable Disk (A:).
-RTC Y2K Compliance Full Y2K system compliance supported.

 Video BIOS Shadow Determines whether video BIOS will be copied to RAM.
 However it is optional depending on chipset design.
 Video Shadow will increase the video speed.
-The choice : Enabled/Disabled the mainboard.
+The choice: Enabled/Disabled